kdkasad/typst-homework-template/manual.typ

   process, rather than the entire space of mapped memory.
 ]
 ```
-)[Multi-part problem response.]
+)[Multi-part problem response.] <parts-function>

 Sub-parts can be typeset using a normal numbered list and will
 be numbered with lowercase Roman numerals.
+See @subparts.

 #example(
 ```typ